rabestro/fund-balance-spock-example/README.md

 # Spock Framework examples

-This is a project to showcase specification framework.
+This is a project to showcase Spock specification framework.

-Automatically generated specifications you can check at https://rabestro.github.io/fund-balance-spock-example/spock-reports/
+Automatically generated specifications you can check at https://rabestro.github.io/fund-balance-spock-example/